johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-12-19-using-ts-loader-with-webpack-2/index.md

       filename: 'vendor.js',
     }),
     new WebpackNotifierPlugin({
-      title: 'Webpack build',
+      title: 'webpack build',
       excludeWarnings: true,
     }),

-    // this is the Webpack 2 hotness! new webpack.LoaderOptionsPlugin({
+    // this is the webpack 2 hotness! new webpack.LoaderOptionsPlugin({
       debug: true,
       options: myDevConfig,